 Organizations too seldom provide support for leadership development at the function level.
 Our research and practice, corroborated by client input, confirms that organizational performance is increasingly tied to the performance of those who lead functions.
-Leadership-development efforts focused on these function leaders can have a major organizational payoff.
+Moreover, in an increasingly competitive talent recruitment and retention environment, superior function leaders can directly help a company stand out from its competitors as an employer of choice.
+Leadership development efforts focused on these function leaders can have a major organizational payoff.
 This level of the leadership pipeline is arguably the point of greatest strategic leverage for mid-size to large organizations.

 To be successful, function leaders must be adept at numerous roles.
-By highlighting several of the most challenging roles required for success in leading a function, we hope to give leadership-development professionals clear targets for development efforts.
+By highlighting several of the most challenging roles required for success in leading a function, we hope to give leadership development professionals clear targets for development efforts.
 Targeted developmental experiences, such as assessment, experientially based formal learning programs structured around leadership roles, cross-functional action-learning projects designed to exercise those critical roles, and mentoring can better equip function leaders to maximize their development and contributions.

 With the proper developmental focus, we can reduce the failure rates of those transitioning from leading teams to leading functions.
-We can also increase the effectiveness of established function leaders who are taxed by the expanding scope and complexity of their responsibilities.
-The five roles we have identified and illustrated can help function leaders make greater strategic and operational contributions and better prepare themselves for even greater leadership opportunities.
+We can increase the effectiveness of established function leaders who are often taxed by the expanding scope and complexity of their responsibilities.
+And we can help function leaders create more appealing, inclusive work environments, for the betterment of employees and organizations overall.
+The five roles we have identified and illustrated can help function leaders make stronger strategic and operational contributions and better prepare themselves for even greater leadership opportunities.